XpressAI/xircuits.io/docs/examples/computer-vision/pytorch.md

 ##### Example: TorchTrainModel.xircuits

 1. `LoadTorchVisionDataset`: Loads a [Torch Vision Dataset](https://pytorch.org/vision/stable/datasets.html).
-For this case, we're loading the [FASIONMNIST dataset](https://pytorch.org/vision/stable/generated/torchvision.datasets.FashionMNIST.html#torchvision.datasets.FashionMNIST).
+For this case, we're loading the [FashionMNIST dataset](https://pytorch.org/vision/stable/generated/torchvision.datasets.FashionMNIST.html#torchvision.datasets.FashionMNIST).
 2. `TorchDataLoader`: Creates an iterator for the dataset.
 The batch size can be adjusted depending on your device memory.
 By default the size is 64.
 3. `TorchModel`: A custom PyTorch neural network model that expects a 28*28 input.
 Internally it is defined as:
     ```